farlowdw/software-development-handbook/blog/2023/2023-03-29-virtual-box-mac-ubuntu-shared/index.md

 <!--truncate-->

-As with many other software installation/set-up guides, *this works for me*, and you may very well need to change some implementation details to get everything to work for you on your machine; specifically, everywhere you see `danielfarlow` below you need to change that to be [your username](https://stackoverflow.com/a/19306837/5209533) on your Mac, which you can obtain by running `whoami` or `echo "$USER"` in bash).
+As with many other software installation/set-up guides, *this works for me*, and you may very well need to change some implementation details to get everything to work for you on your machine; specifically, everywhere `danielfarlow` appears below needs to be changed to [your username](https://stackoverflow.com/a/19306837/5209533) on your Mac (i.e., the host machine), which you can obtain by running `whoami` or `echo "$USER"` in bash &#8212; the same goes for `dwf` on the guest machine (this will all make sense as you go through this post).

 For reference, I am using a MacBook Pro (2018) with the following specs: